maxdata/basic-components/docs/content/docs/modern_tools.md

 All of these can now be combined via AI power tools.
 New LLMs like ChatGPT-4 and Claude understand how to use all of these tools really well.
-Now, instead of having to start from scratch to combine all of these new technologies, one can use AI to perform a lot of the heavy lifting.
+Now, instead of having to start from scratch to combine all of these new technologies, one can use AI to perform a lot of the heavy lifting for implementation.

 For example, it's straightforward to port shadcn/ui React code to JinjaX after describing how JinjaX works to the LLM.
 It can also add behavior and styles using Alpine.js and Tailwind CSS.